MicrosoftDocs/xamarin-docs/docs/essentials/accelerometer.md

 Examples:

-* When the device lies flat on a table and is pushed on its left side toward the right, the x acceleration value is positive.
+- When the device lies flat on a table and is pushed on its left side toward the right, the x acceleration value is positive.

-* When the device lies flat on a table, the acceleration value is +1.00 G or (+9.81 m/s^2), which correspond to the acceleration of the device (0 m/s^2) minus the force of gravity (-9.81 m/s^2) and normalized as in G.
+- When the device lies flat on a table, the acceleration value is +1.00 G or (+9.81 m/s^2), which correspond to the acceleration of the device (0 m/s^2) minus the force of gravity (-9.81 m/s^2) and normalized as in G.

-* When the device lies flat on a table and is pushed toward the sky with an acceleration of A m/s^2, the acceleration value is equal to A+9.81 which correspond to the acceleration of the device (+A m/s^2) minus the force of gravity (-9.81 m/s^2) and normalized in G.
+- When the device lies flat on a table and is pushed toward the sky with an acceleration of A m/s^2, the acceleration value is equal to A+9.81 which corresponds to the acceleration of the device (+A m/s^2) minus the force of gravity (-9.81 m/s^2) and normalized in G.

 [!include[](~/essentials/includes/sensor-speed.md)]